 A: Yes, you must within 5 days of beginning use of such area submit a diagram to the SLA incorporating this area into your licensed premises.

-Q: Should I consider other local and state requirements (zoning, building, fire codes, etc.) as I expand my premises.
+Q: Should I consider other federal, state and local requirements (ADA, zoning, building, fire codes, etc.) as I expand my premises.

 A: Yes, your expanded premises must still comply with all other relevant requirements under the law.